First DUI Penalties in Utah: What You Need to Know

 Your BAC was extremely high

-There are multiple substances (over the legal limit) in your system
+There are multiple substances in your system

 Property damage occurred